borntofrappe/borntofrappe/src/blog/algorithms-at-freecodecamp/implement-selection-sort.md

 for (let i = 0; i < array.length; i++) {}
 ```

-With the second loop iterate look for the smallest value in the gradually smaller array.
+With the second loop look for the smallest value in the gradually smaller array.

 ```js
 for (let j = i + 1; j < array.length; j++) {}